Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 ###Sleep Phase
 After transferring all data packets the Bridge enters the Sleep Phase.
 During this it is completely inactive to avoid wasting power.
-It remains sleeping until one of the cron expressions given in the conguration triggers.
-When that happens, it enters the Data Collection Phase again. wMBUS
+It remains sleeping until one of the cron expressions given in the configuration triggers.
+When that happens, it enters the Data Collection Phase again.

 ##Configuration